robincornett/display-featured-image-genesis/readme.txt

 		return $post_types;
 	}

-_Note: styling for the post title with excerpt is styled to be consistent with the optional Genesis taxonomy/author/custom post type archive titles and descriptions.
-You can override these in your stylesheet._
+_Note:_ unless you check the option to __Move Excerpts/Archive Descriptions__, archive headlines will be styled similarly to the standard single post/page output.
+If you check this option, the titles and descriptions will move to overlay the leader image.

 == Screenshots ==
 1. Screenshot of a page using the Backstretch Featured Image
-2. Use the WordPress Customizer to set a Default Featured Image.
+2. Set a Default Featured Image on the Settings > Media page.

 == Upgrade Notice ==
 = 1.3.0 =